serk03/Serkan-Portfolio/Portfolio-README.md

 <br>

 ## Live Site
-- To view the live/ active website please click on the following link: [View Live Horiseon Website](https://serk03.github.io/horiseon-refactor/)
+- To view the live/ active website please click on the following link: [View Live Serkan Onal Portfolio](https://serk03.github.io/horiseon-refactor/)

 ## Serkan Onal Portfolio and Source code on Github
 - To view the repository and its source code please visit Github by clicking on the following link: [View Github Repository](https://github.com/serk03/horiseon-refactor)